0queue/parenlint/README.md

 # `parenlint`

-Checks that arguments in call expressions are all on separate lines, and also not on the same lines as the parentheses
+Checks that arguments to function calls are all on the same line, or on multiple lines.

 Good: